daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 Hello world!
 {% endhighlight %}

+> In the examples below, I will leave off the `#!/usr/bin/env bash` line for the
+> sake of brevity, but you should always make this the very first line of every
+> Bash script you write!

 ## Quirk 2: Variable definition syntax

 Unlike in most other programming languages, when you define a variable in Bash,